seedstack/website/content/docs/seed/reference/security/configuring-application.md

 **Optionally**, you can define a `RoleMapping` to differentiate the "raw" roles brought by the different realms and the functional roles brought by your application :

-1. Attach a `RoleMapping` to your `Realm` by creating a **com.inetpsa.seed.security.NameOfTheRealm.role-mapping** property in your props.
+1. Attach a `RoleMapping` to your `Realm` by creating a **org.seedstack.seed.security.NameOfTheRealm.role-mapping** property in your props.
 2. The value is the simple name of the `RoleMapping` class you want.

 SEED security brings a `RoleMapping` implementation based on Configuration in props : `ConfigurationRoleMapping`.